ozcodex/yugioh-collection/README.md

 features to implement:
 - sort list by price, date or amount
-- top 10 by price, amount,
+- top 10 by price, amount, set completitude
 - add stadistics about archetype, card type and rarity
 - read decks from text file
 - % completed of sets
+- missing cards from set
 - cards of each language
 - cards of each rarity
 - deck builder